tyckesak/introspective/README.md

 * `__VA_OPT__`
 * Structural types as non-type template parameters
 * Lambda literals in unevaluated contexts
+* Concepts for a little better error tracing.
 * Default-constructible lambda types where their closure is equal to itself.
 * `consteval` for making sure none of the reflection algorithms spill